 Early History of the Doddsan family

-Another 215 words (15 lines of text) covering the years 1066 and 1379 are included under the topic Early Doddsan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Doddsan research.
+Another 148 words (11 lines of text) covering the years 1066 and 1379 are included under the topic Early Doddsan History in all our PDF Extended History products and printed products wherever possible.

 Doddsan Spelling Variations